Committee of Management

 Colin

-Colin has been involved in BIM for a number of years.
-He manages the BIM Facebook page and website and had been a Committee of Management member before stepping into the position of Vice Chair in 2020.
+Colin has been involved in BIM for several years.
+He manages the BIM Facebook page and website and had been a Committee of Management member before taking the role of Vice Chair in 2020.
+He stepped into the role of President in March 2024.

-With a passion for helping people, Colin had been working in the Not-For-Profit (NFP) sector for 5 years before an accident in 2005 which resulted in a TBI.
-He has been volunteering with many other NFP’s for the last 17 years.
-He has also been studying long and hard and recently graduated with a Graduate Diploma of Disability and Inclusion from Deakin University in September 2022.
-He is now thinking about studying a Masters in Disability and Inclusion in 2023.
+With a passion for helping others, Colin worked in the Not-For-Profit (NFP) sector for five years before an accident in 2005 caused a TBI.
+He has volunteered with numerous other NFPs for the past 17 years.
+Colin recently graduated with a Graduate Diploma of Disability and Inclusion from Deakin University in September 2022, after studying long and hard.
+He is now contemplating a Master's in Disability and Inclusion in 2023.
+Colin hopes that BIM will grow as an organization capable of assisting more individuals.His personal interests include music, reading, and golf.

 Roger